Cherry Hill Whistleblower Lawyers

 Cherry Hill CEPA Lawyers at McOmber & McOmber, P.C.
 Represent Victims of Retaliation in Whistleblower Cases

 If you or someone you know has been retaliated against for reporting the illegal, unethical, or fraudulent activities of an employer, the Cherry Hill CEPA lawyers at McOmber & McOmber can help you claim the justice and compensation you deserve.
-Call us in Cherry Hill at 856-985-9800, or in Red Bank at 732-842-6500, or contact us online to schedule a consultation today.
+Call our offices in Cherry Hill at 856-985-9800, or in Red Bank at 732-842-6500, or contact us online to schedule a consultation today.